gulam101/CSS-Responsive-Website/README.md

 ### Prerequisites:
 - Any Modern Browser (Preferably Chrome or Firefox)
 - Any IDE to view code (Preferably Atom or Brackets)
+- Access to developer tools on web browser

 ### What I Learnt: